Angela

 Paula Hammond, the David H. Koch (1962) Professor in Engineering

 and head of the Department of Chemical Engineering at MIT.
-Belcher

-and Hammond have spent decades developing environmentally friendly
+Belcher and Hammond have spent decades developing

-synthesis procedures to generate materials for energy applications
+environmentally friendly synthesis procedures to generate

-such as batteries and solar cells.
-Although lead is toxic, in
+cells.
+Although lead is toxic, in consumer devices it can be

-consumer devices it can be encapsulated in other materials so it
+encapsulated in other materials so it can’t escape and

-ranging from the release of toxic vapors and dust to high energy
+from the release of toxic vapors and dust to high energy

 consumption and greenhouse gas emissions.
 Therefore, research